2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 Also Read: 22 Rare Quarter Errors List with Pictures (By Year)

-The 2002 quarter series honored five states from Tennessee, to Mississippi—each celebrating unique American heritage.
+The 2002 quarter series honored five states from Tennessee to Mississippi.
 While millions circulated at face value, certain minting mishaps transformed ordinary pocket change into numismatic treasures worth hundreds or even thousands of dollars.

 1. Saddle Strike Errors

-The saddle strike represents one of the most visually distinctive mistakes in modern coinage.
-This phenomenon occurs when a planchet receives two strikes from the dies but fails to eject properly between impressions.
+The saddle strike is one of the most visually dramatic mistakes in modern coinage.
+It occurs when a planchet receives two strikes from the dies but fails to eject properly between impressions, shifting position so the second strike creates a ghostly overlap.

-In 2019, Heritage Auctions sold a graded MS65 example for $1,430, demonstrating strong collector demand.
-The Tennessee quarter’s brief production window at Philadelphia makes any error particularly scarce, elevating its status beyond typical doubled dies or minor flaws.
+In 2019, Heritage Auctions sold a graded MS65 Tennessee saddle-strike example for $1,430.
+The Tennessee quarter’s relatively brief production window at Philadelphia makes any error from this design particularly scarce.

 2. Wrong Planchet Errors